MaximKarpovich/StreamLabsTestTask/README.md

 8. In one command line enter ./bin/Release and run: ./obs_server_64bits.exe mysock
 8. In another command line enter root catalog and run: npm start

+## Note:
-Note: Stream URL and Stream Key are stored in consts.h file in obs_server.
+1.Stream URL and Stream Key are stored in consts.h file in obs_server.